fujiwara/cfft/README.md

 The `filter_command` is a command to filter the chained function code.
 The command must accepts the function code from stdin and outputs the filtered function code to stdout.
 For example, use `npx esbuild --minify` to minify the function code.

+Note: `esbuild --minify` may change identifiers in js code, so it may not work for js file includes `import` syntax.

 You can review the generated combined function code with `cfft render` command.

 ### Use CloudFront KeyValueStore